 Wing has also made headway internationally, with the delivery of medical deliveries in Ireland.
 They will surely provide a good option for marketplaces and fulfilment providers looking to keep up with FBA.

-In 2023, Amazon expanded Amazon Fresh grocery delivery and began to offer free pickup to customers without a Prime membership in the U.S.
+In 2024, Amazon further expanded Amazon Fresh grocery delivery, extending its services to additional cities and enhancing its offerings with more organic and locally sourced products.
+The company also continued to offer free pickup to customers without a Prime membership in the U.S., while introducing time-slot scheduling for added convenience.

 This is a clear sign that they are willing to sacrifice some margin in their attempts to gain market share against other US supermarkets, especially for delivery services.